smrtdev06/privychat/STEALTH_CALCULATOR_ICONS.md

-# 🕵️ Stealth Calculator Icons & Splash Screens
+# 🕵️ PrivyCalc - Stealth Calculator Icons & Splash Screens

 ## ✅ What Was Created

-Custom calculator-themed icons and splash screens designed specifically for your **stealth messaging app**.
+Custom calculator-themed icons and splash screens designed specifically for **PrivyCalc**, your stealth messaging app.

 ## 🎯 Design Purpose